Larsokillerz/Pricing-options-Thesis/README.md

 # Pricing-options-Thesis
-Code for Thesis pricing of American options
+Here you can find the code for Thesis pricing of American options.
+This code produces several figures, that are shown in the thesis.